nabeel001/Crisp-Link/README.md

 - Paste your Long Url and get a Crisp-Link (i.e. Short url)
 - Check it out: https://nabeel001.github.io/Crisp-Link/
-- The website is responsive (adapts well to different screen sizes)

 ### Tools and frameworks used